Invisible Touch: Release

-Reception
+Critical reception

 The album received a mixed reaction from music critics upon release.
 J. D. Considine gave it a positive review for Rolling Stone, stating that "every tune is carefully pruned so that each flourish delivers not an instrumental epiphany but a solid hook.
 Much of the credit for this belongs to Tony Banks, whose synth style has never seemed more appropriate; it's his keyboards that set the mood for 'In the Glow of the Night' and maintain the tension in 'Tonight, Tonight, Tonight'."
-Daniel Brogan of the Chicago Tribune was not as impressed, claiming the album had "none of the inventiveness, illumination or power" of former Genesis singer Peter Gabriel's album So, released the prior month.
+Daniel Brogan of the Chicago Tribune was not as impressed, saying the album had "none of the inventiveness, illumination or power" of former Genesis singer Peter Gabriel's album So, released the prior month.
 He thought the contributions from Rutherford and Banks "seem far less apparent than usual", and that the first side of the album "could almost pass as outtakes from No Jacket Required".
 He concluded: "Will the Free World ever tire of Phil Collins?"
 Several of Brogan's criticisms were mirrored in a review from Steve Hochman of the Los Angeles Times.
 Hochman asked "Was this record really necessary?" and stated the album "could easily pass as a Collins album.
 His thin voice and familiar MOR&B songwriting dominate, with only occasional evidence of input from Rutherford and Banks".
 He also suggested the record "was made to provide material for the next season of Miami Vice".
 Associated Press writer Larry Kilman disagreed, who opened his review with "Genesis have come up with an irresistible Invisible Touch ...
 This is far from a Collins solo effort.
 The band's material is more complex than Collins' pop sound".
 He complimented the album's "great variety", picking out "Tonight, Tonight, Tonight" as a highlight which reminded him of "the spare, art-rock sound of the early Genesis".